cache2k/cache2k/src/site/markdown/index.md

 Please replace `${cache2k-version}` with the latest version.
 The cache2k-core module is compatible with Java 6 environments including android.

-For Java enterprise applications, add this to your dependencies:
+For Java enterprise applications, you can use a OSGi enabled bundle (cache2k-all) that contains everything in a single jar:

 ```xml
 <dependencies>